spreadshirt/SpreadKit/Introduction.md

 ## Conclusion

 This was a whirlwind tour of SpreadKit.
 You are welcome to explore the code for more things to do with it.
-For understanding the Spreadshirt domain model and what you can achieve with the Spreadshirt API, read the full documentation at the [Spreadshirt Developer Network](https://developer.spreadshirt.net).
+For understanding the Spreadshirt domain model and what you can achieve with the Spreadshirt API, read the full documentation at the [SDN](https://developer.spreadshirt.net).